kacheproject/rfc/0_RPv6/index.md

 | Header (40 octets) | Payload (0 - 65535 octets) |
 + ------------------ + -------------------------- +
 ````
-Frame is atomic unit of data.
-The most payload size is 65535 bytes as the upper limit of unsigned 16-bit integer.
-All integers in a frame is transfered in Big-endian form.
+A frame is the atomic unit of data.
+The most payload size is 65535 bytes as the upper limit of an unsigned 16-bit integer.
+All integers in a frame are encoded in Big-endian form.

+In the actual case, a payload's max length may vary depending on the transport.

 ### Header